Tacolizard/HexPy/README.md

 # pgexec
 Pygraphics is a family of tools to work with color hexcodes.
 The main tool, pgexec, is a simple command line script to output arrays of color hexcodes as images.
 Written in Python.

+Also, this version of the readme isn't formatted very well, I reccomend downloading the readme from the pgexec folder